tempvoxels-web/OaklandsAPI/README.md

 ```

--- GetRemote is a global function. (after the loadstring)\n
+-- GetRemote is a global function. (after the loadstring)

--- GetRemote returns an objectvalue (hashed remote) that you are able to call like: Remote:FireServer()\n
+-- GetRemote returns an objectvalue (hashed remote) that you are able to call like: Remote:FireServer()

--- Check: https://github.com/tempvoxels-web/Oaklands-DEHASHED-REMOTES/blob/main/OaklandsDEHASHED_latest.lua for original (unhashed) remote names.\n
+-- Check: ```https://github.com/tempvoxels-web/Oaklands-DEHASHED-REMOTES/blob/main/OaklandsDEHASHED_latest.lua``` for original (unhashed) remote names.

 -- The dehasher will return warnings if there are errors or if the user inputs a wrong type of remote/remote name.